Over-eating - an addiction?

 Have you got the willpower?
 Can you resist eating the whole thing in one day?
 If so, you need pamgran's long-lasting chocolate cake - which allegedly kept lovely and moist for an entire camping holiday.
 Once you've got your mind around exactly how a whole family could have such restraint, check out the recipe below.

-The absolute easiest chocolate cake recipe you've ever laid your eyes on.
+Possibly the easiest chocolate cake recipe you'll ever lay your eyes on.
 No scales required, just a mug and a teaspoon.
 No more than the equipment you need to make a cup of tea, in short.
 Make these when you don't have much time for the actual cooking.